Automated Driving

 Methods and Measures to Safeguard AI-based Perception Functions for Automated Driving

-Safe AI for Automated Driving
+Safe AI for Automotive AI

 In the KI Absicherung project, methods and measures are being developed to validate the safety of AI-based pedestrian detection functions.
 For this purpose, an exemplary argumentation is being developed to generally safeguard AI-based functions for automated driving.
 The results of the project should support the development of an industry consensus for an AI test strategy.